 Jesse Duke: "The Dukes revenge on property, not people."

-Not So Stoic: The rare instances when Boss Hogg — or a bit more commonly, Rosco — when a loved one close to them was in genuine trouble by a particularly dastardly villian.
+The rare instances when Boss Hogg — or a bit more commonly, Rosco — had a loved one close to them that was in genuine trouble by a particularly dastardly villian.
 This use of the trope reminded fans that, despite their outright lack of ethics, beneath it all Boss Hogg and Rosco did have morals and were decent people who were truly concerned about the safety of everyone, even their sworn enemies the Duke family.

 Much rarer, but it has happend, when Bo and/or Luke cried when someone was in grave danger.
 The most blatant example was in "Too Many Roscoes"... when Rosco was thought to have driven his car into a lake and didn't re-emerge (he had actually gotten out of his police car safely, but was kidnapped by a gang of bank robbers).